 Over the past 2 years it seems like the world has discovered a “secret” that board gamers already knew: board games are awesome!
 If you know someone who loves board games and you want to get them a gift, this list will help you decide.
-The titles in our 6th annual 2021 Holiday Board Game Gift Guide represent the best games that 2021 to offer, and have been hand picked to provide great holiday cheer to anyone who receives them.
+The titles in our Board Game Gift Guide represent the best games that 2022 to offer, and have been hand picked to provide great cheer to anyone who receives them.

-Our 2021 Holiday Board Game Gift Guide features a wide range of categories, from wallet-sized games to wallet-friendly games, games for the first timer and games for friends who have been playing for years.
-From lightweight stocking stuffer games you can play in minutes to multi-hour epics your gamer will love.
+Our Board Game Gift Guide features a wide range of categories, from wallet-sized games to wallet-friendly games, games for the first timer and games for friends who have been playing for years.
+From lightweight games you can play in minutes to multi-hour epics your gamer will love.
 Or maybe you’re the board game geek and you’re on the prowl for something new and interesting!

-So no matter what you’re looking for, or who it’s for, the Meeple Mountain 2021 Holiday Board Game Gift Guide has something for everyone!
-You might even be able to skip out on the Black Friday madness completely by picking your gifts directly from this list.
+So no matter what you’re looking for, or who it’s for, the Meeple Mountain 2022 Board Game Gift Guide has something for everyone!

-These stocking stuffer games prove that you don’t have to be big to have lots of “game”.
-Stick these great games into your loved one’s stocking and wait for the run to start.
+These lightweight games prove that you don’t have to be big to have lots of “game”.
+Give these great games to your loved one and wait for the run to start.

 Is there anything better than fresh, hot, buttered popcorn?
 Now you can simulate that experience anytime you like with Popcorn Dice from Van Ryder Games!
 Popcorn Dice is a fast fun dice game all about getting the perfect bowl of buttered goodness.
 Roll the dice and hope for the best.
 Kernels get rolled again, and burnt popcorn can cause you to bust.
 Score points for every fully popped die, unless you bust and then you lose it all!